 PMDD (Premenstrual Dysphoric Disorder) — severe mood symptoms, irritability, depression, or anxiety in the luteal phase that disrupt daily functioning

-PCOS (Polycystic Ovary Syndrome) — anxiety, depression, body image concerns, and the psychological weight of a chronic, often poorly-managed diagnosis
+PMOS (Polyendocrine Metabolic Ovarian Syndrome, previously PCOS) — anxiety, depression, body image concerns, and the psychological weight of a chronic, often poorly-managed diagnosis

 Endometriosis — chronic pain, diagnostic delay, medical gaslighting, and the grief and anger that accumulates over years of being dismissed